I’m Joel and I have Major Depressive Disorder, with suicidal ideation. This short video gives a snapshot of where I was

 Even I am curious about how I got to this point.
 My hope is that I can be completely honest as I work through issues in public, on my blog.
-I see many benefits from this.
+I see many benefits from this openness and reality check.

 I have lied to myself about living with depression for all my adult life.

 Masking it, concealing it, never saying its name.
 This avoidance has created episodes that have led me to where I am now.

 Telling my story may help others see this before they hit the wall, too.

 While in the hospital, I read Meditation for the fidgety skeptic, by ABC News Anchor Dan Harris.
 The author suffered a panic attack on air and was diagnosed with depression.
 His journey forward, living with depression, is shared, in part, on the pages of his book.
 This was incredibly helpful to me.
 Just knowing that there are other people who have had major depression, survived, and thrived, gives me hope.

 I can think of four major events in my life where living with depression has challenged me, and I have fought.